-The CLF Care Manager then contacts the participant, confirms the participant's desire to participate in the program, completes a formal application, and conducts an in-home or in-hospital assessment.
-The initial assessment is the tool with which the CLF Care Manager, the participant and family, or other informal support systems, determine what is needed in order for the participant to remain living safely in the community or return to living in the community.
+The CLF Care Manager then contacts the participant, confirms the participant's desire to enroll in the program, completes a formal application, and conducts an in-home or in-hospital assessment.
+The initial assessment is the tool with which the CLF Care Manager, the participant and family, or other informal support systems, determine what is needed for the participant to live safely in the community.
 A plan to address those needs is also developed.
 If the participant is already working with another community care manager, the CLF Care Manager will coordinate the home assessment with him/her.
 The entire assessment process should be completed within one month.

 CLF Care Managers make referrals to other services and follow-up on those referrals to be sure the participant receives the services required.
-When there are no alternative resources available to provide identified services or goods, the CLF Care Manager purchases the necessary services or items, with approval from the CLF Clinical Supervisor.
+When there are no alternative resources available to provide identified goods or services, the CLF Care Manager purchases the necessary items or services, with approval from the CLF Clinical Supervisor.

 Once services are in place, the CLF Care Manager monitors the situation by maintaining regular contact with the participant and/or family and primary community care manager, if there is one.
-CLF Care Managers see clients as often as necessary to ensure they are receiving the services they need to remain living safely in the community.
+CLF Care Managers see participants as often as necessary to ensure they are receiving the services they need to remain living safely in the community.
 Participants are expected to have a minimum of one home visit per month.
 For individuals who are discharged from Laguna Honda Hospital and other San Francisco skilled nursing facilities (SNFs), CLF Care Managers have weekly face-to-face contact for the first month post-discharge, then every other week for the next two months, and then monthly thereafter.
 Should new problems arise, they are incorporated into the existing service plan and addressed.